-In recognition of the impact of the Covid-19 pandemic the legislation for 2020/2021 requires draft accounts to be published no later than 31st July 2021 rather than the pre-pandemic deadline of 31st May.
-It also requires the audited accounts to be published by 30th September 2021 (previously 31st July).
-The public inspection of accounts will take place between 1st August 2021 and 13th September 2021.
+In recognition of the impact of the Covid-19 pandemic the legislation for 2020/2021 required the draft accounts to be published no later than 31st July 2021 rather than the pre-pandemic deadline of 31st May.
+It also required the audited accounts to be published by 30th September 2021 (previously 31st July).
+The public inspection of accounts took place between 1st August 2021 and 13th September 2021.